mikiehan/lab-starter/assignments/minilab0/README.md

 **Remember to "Save and Checkpoint" (from the "File" menu) before you leave the notebook or close your tab.**

-## Useful options in Jupyter Notebook menu
+## Useful Options in Jupyter Notebook Menu

 Jupyter Notebook (formerly called IPython Notebook) is a browser-based IDE with a cell-based editor.